-- Core Courses (3 units): Government majors must complete Introduction to American Politics (103) and Introduction to Comparative Politics (105).
-Additionally, students must take either Introduction to International Politics (108) or Introduction to Political Theory (206).
+- Core Courses (3): Government majors must complete GOVT 103 Introduction to American Politics and GOVT 105 Introduction to Comparative Politics.
+Additionally, students must take either GOVT 108 Introduction to International Politics or GOVT 206 Political Theory.
 One of these three introductory courses must be designated writing-intensive and should be completed before the end of the sophomore year.
 These three introductory courses must be taken in residence on the St. Lawrence campus. - 2.
-Research Seminar (1 unit): During the sophomore or junior year, ideally after completion of the writing-intensive course, students must take one of the government Research Seminars (290, 291, 292, 293).
+Research Seminar (1): During the sophomore or junior year, ideally after completion of the writing-intensive course, students must take one of the government Research Seminars (290, 291, 292, 293).
 Students may take only one research seminar. - 3.
-Asian Politics Course (1 unit): Majors will take either Chinese Politics (322) or a special topics course on Asia within the government department. - 4.
-Elective Courses (2 units): The remaining two units may be earned through a selection of upper division elective courses.
+Asian Politics Course (1): Majors will take either GOVT 322 Chinese Politics, GOVT 324 Asia: Beyond the Great Wall, or a special topics course on Asia within the government department. - 4.
+Elective Courses (2): These may be upper division elective courses.
 Students may count up to one unit of internship coursework or one unit of independent study toward the elective requirements.
 No more than one of the elective courses may be taken off campus.
 Two of the five required Asian Studies electives must be outside the government department.
 One of the electives must include a research component.